 WebP Speed Test

 We then ran 5 tests with WebPageTest, using WebP, and took the median.

-When running speed tests things will always vary based upon your own environment.
-But in our testing, by using WebP images as opposed to uncompressed JPGs, our load times decreased by 11% and total page weight decreased by 29%.
-And then we also saw slight decreases in load times when comparing compressed JPGs to WebP.
+When running speed tests the results will always vary based upon your own environment.
+In the tests we completed, by using WebP images as opposed to uncompressed JPGs, our load times decreased by 11% and total page weight decreased by 29%.
+We also saw slight decreases in overall load times when comparing compressed JPGs to WebP.

-Remember to also be aware of WebP browser support.
-If you are using our WordPress plugins, these automatically switch which file is delivered based on browser support.
-For example, if a visitor in Chrome hits your site, then the WebP image will be shown.
-If a visitor in Firefox hits your site, then the PNG or JPG image will be shown.
+Remember to also be aware of WebP browser support to ensure WebP images are not delivered to unsupported browsers.
+If you are using our Cache Enabler WordPress plugin, it is capable of automatically delivering the accepted image format based on browser support.
+For example, if a visitor using Chrome accesses your website the WebP image will be delivered.
+If a visitor using Safari accesses your website then the PNG or JPG image will be delivered.
 Read more about how to deliver WebP.

 As you can see above, converting your images from JPG to WebP can be a quick win when it comes to speeding up your website.
-And if you are running WordPress with our Optimus and WordPress Cache Enabler plugins, there is no extra work involved.
+If you are running a WordPress website with our Optimus and Cache Enabler plugins, there is no extra work involved.
 Images are automatically compressed and converted when they are uploaded to the WordPress media library.
 Simply sit back and enjoy the faster load times.
 You can also integrate Optimus into any project with our image compression API.